F&C Archive

 How do I submit stories?

-You upload your story by going to Tell My Story and filling in the form.
+Or submit your story on your own.
+Head to the Maine Historical Society’s Tell My Story page and fill out the form.
 For ‘Story Topic’ select ‘Freedom and Captivity’.
 This form will ask for your information, story title, and story summary.
 You can make your story anonymous by checking the ‘Make me anonymous’ box.

 Possible story prompts include: